 Birth related customs regard the grown-ups.
 Besides parents, there are the midwife and the godparents.

 When the baby suffered from an illness or faced danger, the custom was to change the baby’s name into “The Bear” (Ursu) or “The Wolf” (Lupu).
 This was done in hope of avoiding the risk of being “recognized” again by that danger in future.
 This custom also implies the idea of the baby’s “death and resurrection”.

 After the birth customs, following the course of life, the most important rites are those marking the transition towards the status of a lad or lass suitable for marriage.

 This shows that since time immemorial the people regarded marriage with great importance.
-This interest was directly linked to the economic life of folk communities.
+The interest was directly linked to the economic life of folk communities.

 Everything that was done during the vivid and ample ceremonials was meant to solve conflicts.
-The conflict was solved through the admission of the young in the grown-ups’ category, the integration of the bride into the groom’s family, the creation of a new social cell and the establishment of new ties between the in-laws.
+The conflict was solved through the admission of the young in the grown-ups’ category.
+Was solved with integration of the bride into the groom’s family, the creation of a new social cell and the establishment of new ties between the in-laws.

 One of the most important moments in the actual wedding ceremony was the arrival of the groom’s convoy at the bride’s house.
 They were expected with different “hostilities” or tests, which the groom had to pass in order to get to the bride.

 The lad wearing a necklace would look for the bride and take her, according to certain villages’ tradition, in front of a mirror.
 He would try to deceive her three times, and then he would put the necklace around her neck.
 The bride would give him a handkerchief.